Capital punishment in Iowa

 The 1872 abolition was triggered by the case of George Stanley, who had been convicted of murder and sentenced to hang; Catholics and Quakers lobbied Governor Cyrus C. Carpenter to grant clemency.
 Carpenter expressed personal opposition to the death penalty, but said that it would be improper for him to grant clemency based on his personal feelings.
 Four days before Stanley's scheduled execution, both houses of the Iowa State Legislature passed resolutions requesting clemency, on the grounds that they planned to legislate the abolition of the death penalty; the Governor responded to this with a reprieve of execution.
 Following this, legislation to abolish the death penalty was passed by the House and presented to the Senate; in the Senate, it encountered difficulty, and was rejected twice before finally being passed.

 However, subsequent to the abolition there was an increasing incidence of lynching, which was widely blamed on the abolition, and led to its reinstatement in 1878.
 Iowa was the first ever state to reinstate the death penalty having previously abolished it.

+In April 1957, Governor Herschel Loveless commuted the death sentence of 19-year-old Warren John Nutter, who had been sentenced to hang for the January 1956 murder of an Independence police officer.
+Loveless cited Nutter's youth, family background, and comparative sentences in other murder cases, marking a notable state commutation in the years prior to Iowa's 1965 abolition of capital punishment.
+Nutter ultimately served over 65 years in prison before his death in 2021, becoming the longest-serving inmate in the state's history.

 The last execution to take place in Iowa was on March 15, 1963, at Iowa State Penitentiary, when Victor Harry Feguer was hanged for murder and kidnapping; however, Feguer's execution was under federal law; Feguer's execution was the last federal execution until Timothy McVeigh's in 2001.
 The last person to be executed in Iowa under Iowa state law was Charles Kelley on September 6, 1962.